Htein Lin (politician): Career

-As President of Special Region 4, he governs the Mong La area (covering Mong La, Nim Pan, and Sur Ler districts) with near-total autonomy, though nominally under Myanmar's federal and Shan State governments.
+As President of Special Region 4, he governs the Mong La area (covering Mong La, Nam Pan, and Hsee Lu districts) with near-total autonomy, though nominally under Myanmar's federal and Shan State governments.

 As Commander-in-Chief of the NDAA, the region's armed force (estimated at 3,000–4,000 personnel), he leads the military successor organization to the Communist Party of Burma's 815th Military Region.
 The NDAA remains an independent ethnic armed group and is a member of the Federal Political Negotiation and Consultative Committee (FPNCC) alongside other ethnic armies.

 Eastern Shan State Special Region 4 operates under a Chinese model, with official use of Mandarin alongside local languages and a controlled economy anchored in cross-border trade, tourism, casinos, and agriculture.
 The region has long been criticized for illegal wildlife trade and drug trafficking, leading to periodic border closures by China.

 Under Htein Lin's leadership, the NDAA and PSC maintain strong ties with China, Laos, and Vietnam, and collaborate closely with other ethnic armed organizations such as the Kokang and Wa state.
 In particular, Htein Lin's administration reportedly supported the National Democratic Alliance Army in military operations such as the Operation 1027 through logistical aid and even disguised troop participation.